AlessandroGonzales/AlessandroGonzales/README.md

 # 👋 How's it going?
 World!
 I'm Alessandro

-I'm a passionate Computer Science student and a lifelong learner.
+I'm a passionate University technician in programming at National Technological University and a lifelong learner.
 I spend my days exploring technology, writing code, and fueling my curiosity with new ideas, challenges, and possibilities.

 ---